Skip to main content

 All the strings (eg. char* or std::string) are expected to be UTF-8 encoded.
 On Windows, you may need to convert wchar_t* and std::wstring to UTF-8 before passing it to the library.

-1. Download the latest velopack_libc_{version}.zip from GitHub Releases and include it into your project.
+Download the latest velopack_libc_{version}.zip from GitHub Releases and include it into your project.
+Extract the contents of the zip file to a directory you can reference in your project.

-2. Add the include directory to your include path, and add the appropriate binary from lib to your linker options.
+Add the include directory from the extracted content to your include path, and add the appropriate binary from lib to your linker options.
+You will find both a lib and lib-static directories in the extracted contents.

 #include "Velopack.h"